Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Translates with no transverse intersections

 The proof is by contradiction.
 Suppose this occurs.
-Let $W$ be the element of $\HH$ with a corner in $\alpha$ and contained in $P$.
-Suppose first that the element $W$ is a lozenge.
+Let $P$ be the element of $\cC$ with a corner in $\alpha$ and contained in $Q$.
+Suppose first that the element $P$ is a lozenge.
 Then it has a side contained in a stable leaf $T_0$ making a perfect fit with $\wlu(\alpha)$ and a side in a leaf $T_1$ making a perfect fit with $\wls(\alpha)$.
-Both $T_0, T_1$ are contained in $P$.
+Both $T_0, T_1$ are contained in $Q$.
 The leaves $T_0, T_1$ have to intersect in the other corner of the lozenge, but $Z$ separates $T_0$ from $T_1$ showing this situation is impossible.
+This contradiction is also the content of the ``Non corner criterion", which is \cite[Lemma 2.29]{BFrM}.

-Suppose now that $W$ is a $(1,3)$ ideal quadrilateral.
-The situation is fairly symmetric here in terms of stable and unstable so we assume that the pair of adjacent ideal quadrilaterals, one of which is $W$, intersects a common stable leaf.
-Let $A_1 \not = \wlu(\alpha)$ be the unstable leaf which also has a half leaf in the boundary of the union of the pair of $(1,3)$ ideal quadrilaterals.
-We refer to Figure \ref{figure10}, a.
-The important thing to notice is that $A_1$ intersects $\wls(\alpha)$ and the intersection is a corner of the union of the pair of $(1,3)$ ideal quadrilaterals.
+Suppose now that $P$ is a $(1,3)$ ideal quadrilateral.
+The situation is fairly symmetric here in terms of stable and unstable so we assume that the pair of adjacent ideal quadrilaterals, one of which is $P$, intersects a common stable leaf.
+Let $U \not = \wlu(\alpha)$ be the unstable leaf which also has a half leaf in the boundary of the union of the pair of $(1,3)$ ideal quadrilaterals, one of which is $P$.
+We refer to Figure \ref{figure10} (a).
+The important thing to notice is that $U$ intersects $\wls(\alpha)$ and the intersection is a corner of the union of the pair of $(1,3)$ ideal quadrilaterals.

-Iterate until the last pair of ideal quadrilaterals in the basic block of $\HH$ containing $W$, with a last corner denoted by $\delta$ which is still in $\wls(\alpha)$.
-A priori this could be the last corner of the basic block of $\HH$ containing $W$ (that is $\delta$ would be a pivot of the basic block), or there could be one more element in the basic blow, which necessarily would be a lozenge.
-Here is where we are going to use the fact that $\alpha$ is a pivot, so it is the first corner in the basic block.
-Since we only had pairs of quadrilaterals, we have an even number of elements, so there is one last element which necessarily is a lozenge.
-This lozenge has a corner in $\delta$ and is contained in $P$.
+Iterate until the last pair of ideal quadrilaterals in the basic block of $\cC$ containing $P$, with a last corner denoted by $\delta$ which is still in $\wls(\alpha)$.
+A priori this could be the last corner of the basic block of $\cC$ containing $P$ (that is, $\delta$ would be a hinge of the basic block), or there could be more elements in the basic block, the first of which necessarily would be a lozenge.
+Here is where we are going to use the fact that $\alpha$ is a hinge, so it is the first corner in the basic block.
+Since we only had pairs of quadrilaterals, we have an even number of elements, so eventually we will hit a lozenge.
+This lozenge has a corner in $\delta$ in $\wls(\alpha)$ and is contained in $Q$.
 The analysis of the lozenge case shows that this is impossible.

 This finishes the analysis of Configuration 0.

 .1in